trust-mfn-berlin/animals-as-objects/vault/story.feeding-and-overfeeding.md

 [^9]: E. Kallmann.
 “Die Krankheiten der Tiere im Zoologischen Garten in Berlin”. _Tierärztliche Rundschau_ 28 (12.07.1925): 482-484.
 Direct quotes have been translated into English for clarity’s sake.

 [^10]: Daniel de Luce.
 “Lebensmittelkarte 5 im Berliner Zoo”. _Tägliche Rundschau_, 17.12.1946.
-For further examples of animals that fell ill or died in Berlin Zoo around 1930 as a result of overfeeding, see also “Feeding prohibited!
+For further examples of animals that fell ill or died in Berlin Zoo around 1930 as a result of overfeeding see also “Feeding prohibited!
 Observations at the zoo”. _Steglitzer Anzeiger_, 24.07.1930.
 Direct quotes have been translated into English for clarity’s sake.

 :::DE:::